 Add some greenery

 As well as injecting colour into our homes, plants can also purify the air around us.
 A plant will not only look good, but it will release oxygen and soak up carbon dioxide.
 Great bathroom additions include Aloe Vera, one of the world’s most powerful air purifiers.
 Did you know its sap can also be used as a cooling skin balm?
 In addition, jasmine can help to keep anxiety at bay.
-We’d also recommend trying a eucalyptus shower!
+I’d also recommend trying a eucalyptus shower!
 Simply tie a bunch of leaves to your shower head and enjoy a revitalising wash.
 Green-fingered?
 Pick a handful of rose or calendula (marigold) petals from your garden and scatter these under a running bath tap.

 Music can play a significant role in helping you to relax, not least because it can trigger the release of that all-important feel-good hormone, dopamine.
 Classical music is said to be one of the most relaxing genres to tune into, but if you’re unsure of where to start, Spotify has plenty of playlists for you to explore.
 Meditation can also provide a suitably serene soundtrack for your home spa.
 Apps such as Calm and Headspace are filled with guided tutorials to help you clear away any mental chatter that could keep you from relaxing.